osantana/toy/README.md

 # Toy Web Framework

-A framework designed For Fun.
+A framework designed for fun.

 ## Requirements